fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 Version 1.1.1 was released in May 2007 with a bug fix concerning snippets for search results.

-Version 2.0 is released in February 2008, with seven new features requested by users.
+Version 2.0 is released in February 2008, with new features requested by users.
 The main and overall aim is to exploit more features of Lucene.
 It works with Fedora version 2.2.1.